d125q/d125q-config/README.md

 ### Zsh

-- A new version of Zsh is required – feel free to build [from source][zsh-repo].
+- A recent version of Zsh is required – feel free to build [from source][zsh-repo].  (`install-pkg` can also help.)
 - `ZDOTDIR` should be configured to point to `$HOME/.config/zsh`.
 - `.zshrc` should come from [grml-etc-core][grml-etc-core-repo].
 - Local changes to go `.zshrc.pre` and `.zshrc.local` instead.

 [git-homepage]: https://git-scm.com/ "Homepage of Git"
+[gnu-emacs-repo]: https://github.com/emacs-mirror/emacs "Git repository of GNU Emacs"
 [grml-etc-core-repo]: https://github.com/grml/grml-etc-core "Git repository of grml-etc-core"
 [gruvbox-repo]: https://github.com/briemens/gruvbox "Git repository of Gruvbox"
 [stow-homepage]: https://www.gnu.org/software/stow/ "Homepage of GNU Stow"